Aristobulus of Britannia: Herodian parallels

 Aristobulus of Chalcis was the son of Herod of Chalcis and Mariamme, the daughter of Olympias.
 He married Salome, the daughter of Herod II and Herodias.
 They had three sons: Herod, Agrippa, and Aristobulus.
 Lionel Smithett Lewis maintains that this latter Aristobulus could have been the Aristobulus of Britannia, and referred to by Cressy.
 However, it is this man's father who was the husband of Salome, as mentioned by Alford (see previous section).

 In 55, Nero appointed Aristobulus of Chalcis as King of Armenia Minor.
 He participated with his forces in the Roman–Parthian War of 58–63, where he received a small portion of Armenia in exchange, an area he continued to rule until 72 when Vespasian reduced the regional autonomy of some of the provinces.

 It is probable that the "Philip" (mentioned above) are those mentioned in the New Testament are Philip the Tetrarch.
 The matter is disputed by scholars.
 There is no contemporary evidence for Philip the Tetrarch's use of the name "Herod Philip" as a dynastic title, as did occur with his brothers Herod Antipas and Herod Archelaus, yet he was of the same family and the scriptural reference may be emphasising this fact, as do later scriptural commentators.
 Today, Herod II is sometimes called "Herod Philip I" (because the gospels call the husband of Herodias "Philip"), and then Philip the Tetrarch is called "Herod Philip II", but this is an anachronistic convention.
 (Note: Note: It is an example of the great difficulty in establishing the relationships of various holders of the same name in the same area or family – especially in the Herodian dynasty.)
 Kokkinos says, "The stubborn existence of many theologians in referring to Herod III as 'Herod Philip' is without any value...No illusory Herod Philip ever existed."^{[p 223-233]; [266]} Philip the Tetrarch, "unlike his brothers, did not use Herod as a dynastic name."
 Philip's half-brothers, Archelaus and Antipas, had adopted the name of Herod, "presumably" for a dynastic claim from Herod the Great.

 Commemorations

-In the Eastern Orthodox liturgical calendar, Aristobulus' personal feast day is 16 March.
+The earliest date given for his feast is 17 March in the Adonis Martyrology.
+However, the Martyrology of Rome and equivalent Synaxaria of Constantinople and Alexandria all give his feast as 15 March.
+His feast is kept on this day on the Eastern Orthodox liturgical calendar, except for in the Russian Orthodox Church and those who follow her tradition, such as the OCA, where it is kept on 16 March in the Russian tradition such OCA.
 He is also one of the saints commemorated on 4 January (feast of the Seventy Disciples) and on 31 October (feast of the assistants of Saint Andrew).
 In the Roman Catholic liturgical calendar, his feast is 15 March.